 Charging fund: Coordinate a group of EV drivers (or prospective drivers) to chip in for a new electrical panel for charging and let everyone who participates claim a spot upfront.
 So if a new panel costs $10,000, 20 people can pitch in $500 each for the option to charge.
 The HOA will still authorize the work, but only a select group will pay for it.

 If it’s hard to get consensus on the best way to install individual charging spots, your HOA or condo board might like the idea of installing a shared “community charger.”
 While it’s not ideal to share a charger, especially because everyone will likely want to charge at the same time (overnight), it can be easier to convince an HOA that a shared charger is an amenity that benefits the entire community.
 It’s like a fitness center: even if you never work out, the fitness center still adds value to your property if you ever decide to sell it.

 Above All: Know Your Rights

 In some states and provinces, laws have been passed that make it harder for HOAs to say “no” to your EV charging request.
 Known as “Right to Charge” laws, these laws prevent an HOA or condo board from denying a resident’s request to install a charging station in an assigned parking spot when certain conditions are met.
-California, Colorado, Florida, Ontario and Oregon have all adopted “Right to Charge Laws” and legislation has been introduced in Washington and Maryland.
+California, Colorado, Florida, Ontario and Oregon have all adopted “Right to Charge Laws."
 Stay tuned to ChargePoint social media for updates on states supporting your right to charge.